amphonie/CART-263/YOU JUST NEED TO CALM DOWN/README.md

 *Have you tried not feeling this way?*

-### *You Just Need To Calm Down* explores the feeling of being told to chill out when in a distressed state.
+### *You Just Need to Calm Down* is a breathing exercise with Object Oriented Programming that helps the user meditate.
+Boot it up and breathe along the flower.